BSEE Monitors Gulf of Mexico Oil and Gas Activities in Response to Hurricane Ida

 NEW ORLEANS - Bureau of Safety and Environmental Enforcement (BSEE) activated its Hurricane Response Team as Hurricane Ida made its way through the Gulf.
 The Hurricane Response Team continues to monitor offshore oil and gas operators in the Gulf as they return to platforms and rigs after the storm.
 The team works with offshore operators and other state and federal agencies until operations return to normal.

-Personnel are still evacuated from 4 rigs (non-dynamically positioned), equivalent to 36.36 percent of the 11 rigs of this type currently operating in the Gulf.
+Personnel are still evacuated from 1 rig (non-dynamically positioned), equivalent to 9.09 percent of the 11 rigs of this type currently operating in the Gulf.
 Rigs can include several types of offshore drilling facilities including jackup rigs, platform rigs, all submersibles and moored semisubmersibles.

 A total of 2 dynamically positioned rigs remain off location.
 This number represents 13.33 percent of the 15 DP rigs currently operating in the Gulf.
 Dynamically positioned rigs maintain their location while conducting well operations by using thrusters and propellers.
 These rigs are not moored to the seafloor; therefore, they can move off location in a relatively short time frame.
 Personnel remain on-board and return to the location once the storm has passed.